pshchelo/kopf-debug/README.md

 ```

 Default tox env is `kopf` which installs latest kopf release from PyPI.
-Alternatively one can use `tox -ekopf-master` that will install kopf
+Alternatively one can use `tox -emaster` that will install kopf
 from HEAD of master branch on GitHub.